No one to vote? Nevada Democrats puzzle over empty precinct

 The employee didn’t return messages from The Associated Press seeking comment.
 Robert Holland, ranger of Rancho San Rafael Regional Park, confirmed the employee lives at the residence that’s part of an old frontier ranch homestead, which can be rented for weddings and other special events.

-State party officials determined the precinct’s lone delegate to the county convention would be recorded as “uncommitted.”
-At the convention, which is the next round of the nominating process, a delegate will be elected to that slot.
+State party officials determined the precinct’s lone delegate would be recorded as “uncommitted” at the precinct caucus level but does not advance to the next round at the county convention.

 Having few or no registered voters in precincts is not as unusual as it sounds in sparsely populated Nevada.
 Unbeknownst to many, state election law caps the maximum number of active registered voters per precinct at 3,000, but there is no minimum.

-Note: This story has been corrected to show that “uncommitted” delegates from precincts with no voters do not advance to the next round at the county convention.